moreta/vue-use-zod-validator/libs/README.md

 # vue-use-zod-validator

-Simple Zod Form validator composable for Vue 3
+Simple Zod Form validator composable for Vue Composition API

 * Working with plain html tag.
 You don't need to use custom components.